jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 “It’s so boring.
 I’m so bored,” Wei Wuxian says for the third time that hour, as if this is Lan Wangji’s fault.

 The third day.
 Lan Wangji is reasonably sure of this, if only because of the hollow pains in his stomach, and the fact his leg can bear some weight.
 Wei Wuxian, sitting next to him, is tossing pebbles at a stick he’s stuck in the ground.
-He yawns hugely, then pouts when this too fails to get Lan Wangji’s attention.
+He slumps halfway over, then pouts when this too fails to get Lan Wangji’s attention.

 “Lan Zhan,” he says.